ted-dunstone/PyLightPlug/docs/Development.rst

 Introduction
 ------------

 There are many ways of developing plugin systems, and every project has different requirements.
-Some requirements that are common,particluarly for scientific apps, include:
+Some requirements that are common, particularly for scientific apps, include:

 * Auto registration of new plugins and the automatic update during development
 * Derivation of more complex plugins from simpler ones